klauer/epics-sumo-mirror/doc/configuration-files.rst

 builddir
   The build directory,
   for details see :ref:`sumo options <reference-sumo-Options>`.
+This key has `Environment variable expansion`_.

 localbuilddir
-  The local build directory,
-  for details see :ref:`sumo options <reference-sumo-Options>`.
+  The local build directory, for details see :ref:`sumo options <reference-sumo-Options>`.
+This key has `Environment variable expansion`_.

 verbose
   A boolean flag that controls the verbosity level,